clarafuwen/FM_Projects/README.md

 # FM_Projects
-This is repo that contains most of my recent front-end projects.
+This is the repo that contains most of my recent front-end projects.
 Click on each subdirectory for details.